Leads4pass > SOA > SOA Certifications > S90.09 > S90.09 Online Practice Questions and Answers

 Questions 13

-pattern will need to be applied.
+Upon reviewing these requirements it becomes evident to you that the Orchestration compound pattern will need to be applied.
 However, there are additional requirements that need to be fulfilled.
-To build this service composition architecture, which patterns that is not associated with the Enterprise Service Bus compound pattern need to also be applied?
+To build this service composition architecture, which patterns that is not associated with the Orchestration compound pattern need to also be applied?
 (Be sure to choose only those patterns that relate directly to the requirements described above.
-Patterns associated with the Enterprise Service Bus compound pattern include both the required or core patterns that are part of the basic compound pattern and the optional patterns that can extend the basic compound pattern.)
+Patterns associated with the Orchestration compound pattern include both the required or core patterns that are part of the basic compound pattern and the optional patterns that can extend the basic compound pattern.)

 A. Atomic Service Transaction